What is Team Ships?

 Team Ships mission is to acquire and support the current and future surface fleet for the United States Navy.
 Team Ships translates warfighter requirements into combat capability, building and supporting ships, boats and craft from cradle to grave, enabling our nation and its allies to project presence in peace, power in war, and assured access at all times.

-Team Ships is led by the Program Executive Officer, Ships (PEO Ships) and the Deputy Commander for Surface Warfare, NAVSEA 21 (SEA 21).
+Team Ships is led by the Program Executive Officer, Ships (PEO Ships) and the Deputy Commander for Ship Maintenance and Modernization, NAVSEA 21 (SEA 21).
 Team Ships acquires and supports the current and future surface fleet of destroyers, amphibious, auxiliary, and sealift ships, boats and special craft as well as ship inactivations and foreign military sales programs.

 Where is Team Ships headquartered?

-headquarters are located at the Washington Navy Yard, in Southeast Washington,
+Team Ships headquarters are located at the Washington Navy Yard, in Southeast Washington, D.C.

 1333 Isaac Hull Avenue S.E.